 Elephants are the largest land animals with very thick skin.

-An elephant lives almost as long as people and they are fully grown at 20 years of age.
+They live almost as long as people and are fully grown at 20 years of age.

 An African elephant has bigger ears than an Indian elephant.